-Osteitis fibrosa is a complication of hyperparathyroidism in which certain bones become abnormally weak and deformed.
+Osteitis fibrosa is a complication of hyperparathyroidism, a condition in which certain bones become abnormally weak and deformed.

-The parathyroid glands are four glands in the neck that help control calcium use and removal by the body.
-They do this by producing parathyroid hormone, or PTH.
-PTH helps control calcium, phosphorus, and vitamin D levels within the blood and bone.
+The parathyroid glands are 4 tiny glands in the neck.
+These glands produce parathyroid hormone (PTH).
+PTH helps control calcium, phosphorus, and vitamin D levels in the blood and is important for healthy bones.

 In rare cases, parathyroid cancer causes osteitis fibrosa.

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.

 Blood tests show a high level of calcium, parathyroid hormone, and alkaline phosphatase (a bone chemical).
-Phosphorus may be low.
+Phosphorus level in the blood may be low.

 X-rays may show thin bones, fractures, bowing, and

 may be done.
 People with hyperparathyroidism are more likely to have osteopenia (thin bones) or (very thin bones) than to have full-blown osteitis fibrosa.

 Most of the bone problems from osteitis fibrosa can be reversed with surgery to remove the abnormal parathyroid gland(s).
-However, some people may choose to not have surgery, and instead be followed with blood tests and bone measurements.
+Some people may choose not to have surgery, and instead be followed with blood tests and bone measurements.

-If surgery is not possible, medications can sometimes be used to lower calcium levels.
+If surgery is not possible, medicines can sometimes be used to lower calcium level.

 - Bone fractures